-Figure 9: Modeled transmission loss at 200 Hz for a region near Block Island.
+Figure 11: Modeled transmission loss at 200 Hz for a region near Block Island.
 Sediment parameters were adjusted to fir the measured TL.

-6.4 Predicted levels of wind turbine operational noise underwater
+Predicted levels of wind turbine operational noise underwater

-Noise from the operation of offshore wind turbines is much lower in level than that of construction noise.
+Based on data from studies in other countries, noise from the operation of offshore wind turbines is expected to be much lower in average intensity level than that of construction noise.
 This noise is more analogous to shipping noise, in that it is continuous, low frequency (<1000 Hz), and low level.
 Because there are no installed wind turbines in the waters off the US, we have relied on data measured at European wind farms.
 Measurements were taken at a range of 110 meters from a monopile-mounted 1.5 MW GE turbine in Utgruden, Sweden.
-(Betke, Glahn, & Matuschek, 2004) The measurement set-up is shown in Figure 11 where the water depth was about 10 meters.
-The underwater noise levels in 1/3 octave bands are shown in Figure 12 for four cases: a) 1500 kW, 17 m/s in September, 2003, b) 1500 kW, 12 m/s in September, 2003, c) 80 kW, 3.5 m/s in October, 2002 and d) 80 kW, 3.5 m/s in October, 2003.
+(Betke, Glahn, & Matuschek, 2004) The measurement set-up is shown in Figure 13 where the water depth was about 10 meters.
+The underwater noise levels in 1/3 octave bands are shown in Figure 14 for four cases: a) 1500 kW, 17 m/s in September, 2003, b) 1500 kW, 12 m/s in September, 2003, c) 80 kW, 3.5 m/s in October, 2002 and d) 80 kW, 3.5 m/s in October, 2003.
 Betke concluded that the sound levels measured would not cause damage to the hearing organs of marine mammals, but might affect their behavior in the vicinity of the turbine.